lmhale99/iprPy/iprPy/input/buildcombos_functions/README.rst

 atomicreference
 ---------------

-The atomicreference style builds prepare input parameter value sets for loading atomic configurations within a specified directory, and pairing them with compatible interatomic potentials if needed by the child calculation.
-This allows for external (non-record) configurations to be used.
-The configuration files should be divided into subdirectories that list the contained element model symbols in alphabetical order.
-This allows for quick selection of the files based on the elements that they contain.
+The atomicreference style builds prepare input parameter value sets for reference crystal atomic configurations, and pairing them with compatible interatomic potentials if needed by the child calculation.
+This allows for crystal structures obtained from external sources to be used.

-The atomman.load() format of the files is inferred using the file extension.

-- .xml, .json -> system_model

-- .dump -> atom_dump

-- .dat -> atom_data

-- .poscar -> poscar

-- .cif -> cif

 Allowed option keys:

-- **lib_directory**: the path to the directory containing the reference files.

-- **elements**: the name of the element within the parent records that contains information on the atomic configuration files to access.
-Default value is "atomic-system".
+- **record**: the reference record style.
+Default value is 'reference_crystal'.

+- **elements**: specifies element sets to use in limiting which reference crystals are included.

+- **query**: a database-style-specific query option for selecting records.

-- any other keyword arguments are used to limit which potentials and which references (by name) to include.
+- any other keyword arguments are used to limit which records of the specified style are included.

 crystalprototype
 ----------------